AlexD36/RockPaperScissors/README.md

 One of my first C++ projects.
 A classic starter project and a classic game: Rock, Paper, Scissors.
-This timeless game is simple yet addictive, making it perfect for quick entertainment and strategic thinking.
+This timeless game is simple yet addictive, making it perfect for quick entertainment.

 Language: Romanian (my native language)